Julieta-Estrada/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 var student1Courses = ['Math', 'English', 'Programming'];
 var student2Courses = ['Geography', 'Spanish', 'Programming'];
 ```
-Create a program that loops over the 2 arrays and if there are any common courses print them out to the console.
+Create a program that loops over the 2 arrays; if there are any common courses print them out to the console.

 #### Exercise #5